-The two important Scheduled Monuments (Appendix 2) at Castle Ring and the Moated site and bloomery in Courtbanks Covert, the Non-Designated Heritage Assets (Appendix 2) and other sites identified elsewhere including Historic Environment Assessment11 Cannock Chase AONB, June 2015 and on the emerging Cannock Chase Local List10 all contribute to the character of the area.
+The two important Scheduled Monuments (Appendix 2) at Castle Ring and the Moated site and bloomery in Courtbanks Covert, the Non-Designated Heritage Assets (Appendix 2) and other sites identified elsewhere including Historic Environment Assessment Cannock Chase AONB, June 2015 and on the emerging Cannock Chase Local List all contribute to the character of the area.
 Their protection is important to achieve the objective of respecting local character.
 Loss or unsympathetic development impacting any of these sites would lead to a gradual and irreversible loss of the character of the village and we must act as the custodians of the sites for the future.

-10 Cannock Chase Local List
+&lt;sup>10 Cannock Chase Local List

-11 Historic Environment Assessment AONB
+&lt;sup>11 Historic Environment Assessment AONB